 Key Takeaways

-- MAS requires exchanges to follow strict KYC and anti-money laundering rules for consumer protection.
+• MAS requires exchanges to follow strict KYC and AML rules for consumer protection.

-- Non-custodial wallets like Best Wallet offer private, flexible crypto management—ideal for users who want full control.
+• Non-custodial wallets like Best Wallet offer private, flexible crypto management, which is ideal for users who want full control.

 How to Buy Bitcoin in Singapore: Legality

 Bitcoin is legal and regulated in Singapore, making the country one of the leaders in Bitcoin adoption.
-Singapore was the second country in the world to regulate cryptocurrencies, right after the United States of America.
-The national bank of Singapore has devised a plan to incorporate cryptocurrency exchanges and regulate their operations.
+Singapore was the second country in the world to regulate cryptocurrencies, right after the USA.
+The National Bank of Singapore has devised a plan to incorporate cryptocurrency exchanges and regulate their operations.

 As part of the law, exchanges in Singapore are required to collect identity information from their users and to actively work to prevent money laundering and terrorist financing.